thifranc/docs.wiki.raw/Admin-Guide:-Wiki-Permissions-for-Dokuwiki.md

 ## Warnings
 * The Virtual Manager and ACL forms do not check if the groups and usernames are actually valid in the system, so please double-check the correct group is set.
 When possible, use copy/paste from the Liquid Home Page / Virtual Group manager instead of manually writing the user/group name, to avoid errors.
-* When setting up permissions for deep namespaces, do NOT set higher permissions for the deeper namespaces than the ones above.
-Doing so will break the Sitemap page for the users where this happens.
-See [sneaky_index](https://www.dokuwiki.org/config:sneaky_index) for more details.